nahojkj/simplesens/GERBER/readme.md

-These are the GERBER files
+These are the GERBER production files